Lesson 2: Circuit Schematics

 Voltage source and ground nodes

 On many circuit diagrams, you’ll see special symbols used to denote the voltage source and ground nodes.
-Positive voltage source nodes are usually indicated by an arrow pointing up while ground nodes are typically pointed down (with a flat line, downward pointing triangle, or three lines).
+As introduced in Lesson 1, ground (GND) is the reference point we define as 0V.
+Positive voltage source nodes are usually indicated by an upward-pointing arrow labeled with a voltage value (e.g., “5V” or “\(V_{CC}\)”).
+Ground nodes are typically pointed downward and come in several visual styles: a single flat horizontal line, a downward-pointing triangle, or three progressively shorter horizontal lines stacked vertically.

 For example, all four versions of this simple LED-based circuit are functionally equivalent but the one on the right is far simpler.

+Figure.
 Four examples of the same circuit drawn differently.
 The circuit visuals become increasingly minimalist from left-to-right.
-Image made in PowerPoint (inspired by Section 5.6 of Electronics for Beginners)
+Image made in PowerPoint (inspired by Section 5.6 of Electronics for Beginners).

 A real example